proplex/proplexu2u-adminPanel/README.md

 # Proplex

 A modern admin dashboard for the Proplex platform, built with React, TypeScript, Vite, Redux Toolkit, and Tailwind CSS.
-Proplex is a pioneering blockchain platform democratizing access to high-value real-world assets (RWAs) like commercial real estate, private equity, and infrastructure projects via fractional tokenized ownership on a multi-chain ecosystem (Ethereum, Polygon, Solana, U2U Network).
+Proplex is a pioneering blockchain platform democratizing access to high-value real-world assets (RWAs) like commercial real estate, private equity, and infrastructure projects via fractional tokenized ownership on a multi-chain ecosystem (Ethereum, U2U Network, Solana, XDC).

 ## Features
 - Modular, scalable codebase for RWA tokenization, DAO governance, and compliance management